 Place a card in front of the child, it doesn’t matter which card you start with.

 The child will take the manipulative, and place one on the bottom, next to the bottom of the flower pot.
 Follow along the line, one on top of each other until they have met the height of the flower.

-We like to do multiple cards and compare the amount of manipulatives it took to fill the line.
+We like to do multiple cards and compare the number of manipulatives it took to fill the line.
 With the same concept, if you do multiple cards you can put them in height order from tallest to shortest.
-If working in a small group, this is a fantastic way to encourage team work!
+If working in a small group, this is a fantastic way to encourage teamwork!
 There’s lots of “math talk” that will happen if you invite your preschoolers to work together on sequencing the heights.

 You can also ask children to compare to their own hand or the hands of their friends.
-Comparing is another skills in the measurement domain.
+Comparing is another skill in the measurement domain.

 This is an excellent activity for both math centers or small group activities.
 If you have started teaching graphing, you can even make an impromptu graph of flower heights and colors.